Tag Archives for " global poverty "

 The four co-authors of this book are an intriguing bunch.
 Two are men and two women.
 (Daryl Collins, the lead author, is female.)
 All four are products of elite universities: Oxford, Cambridge, Harvard, and the London School of Economics, though only one, Jonathan Morduch, is currently an academic.
 Morduch teaches development economics at NYU’s Wagner School of Public Policy in New York; he is an expert in microfinance.
 Daryl Collins, Stuart Rutherford, and Orlanda Ruthven are all development practitioners with practical field experience — Collins with a Boston-based global consultancy, Rutherford with a microfinance institution he founded in Bangladesh, and Ruthven with DFID, the UK equivalent of USAID.

-A review of Reverse Innovation: Create Far From Home, Win Everywhere, by Vijay Govindarajan and Chris Trimble
+Reverse Innovation: Create Far From Home, Win Everywhere by Vijay Govindarajan and Chris Trimble

 @@@ (3 out of 5)